 Concerts and events

-Many concerts, sports games, and other events take place at the Rose Bowl, including our huge July 4th celebration: Americafest.
+Many concerts, sports games, drive-in movie dates, and other events take place at the Rose Bowl, including our huge July 4th celebration: Americafest.

 Don’t miss experiencing an event at the Rose Bowl.
 Stay up to date with events at the Rose Bowl here.